 - Talk to your veterinarian, nurse, or doctor about possible risk factors.

 What are the symptoms of Salmonella infections in humans?

-Most people have diarrhea, fever and stomach pain that starts one to three days after they ingest the bacteria.
+Most people have diarrhea, fever, and stomach pain that starts one to three days after they are infected with the bacteria.
 These symptoms usually resolve after one week.
-Other symptoms might be nausea, chills, headache or a general achy feeling.
-Young children, the elderly and other immunocompromised persons may have a more severe infection.
+Other symptoms might be nausea, chills, headache, or a general achy feeling.
+Young children, adults older than 65 years, and other immunocompromised persons may have a more severe infection.
 Occasionally, infections are so severe that people have to see a doctor or be hospitalized.